-- 1962 – Locals find chunks of blue rock throughout the Merelani Hills of Tanzania.
-Analysis of this material indicates a new variety of zoisite.
+- 1962 – Locals find chunks of blue rock around the Merelani Hills of Tanzania.
+Study indicates a new variety of zoisite.

 - 1967 – A prospector discovers a large deposit of tanzanite near the base of Mt.
 Kilimanjaro.
-Dozens of claims spring up over the next few weeks.
+Many claims spring up over the next few weeks.

-- 1971 – Mining operations revert to government control through the State Mining Corporation.
+- 1971 – Mining operations fall to government control through the State Mining Corporation.

-- 1990 – In the face of large, unorganized artisanal operations, the mine is divided into its four current blocks: A, B, C, and D. Blocks A and C, the larger of the four, are awarded to commercial interests.
-Blocks B and D house artisanal mining operations.
+- 1990 – With large, unorganized mining activities, the mine is divided into its four current blocks: A, B, C, and D. The larger Blocks, A and C, are used for commercial mining.
+Blocks B and D house small scale mining operations.

-- 2001 – Commercial mining of Block C commences after a feasibility study.
+- 2001 – Commercial activities begin in Block C after a use study.

-- 2002 – The enduring popularity of tanzanite results in its addition to the modern birthstone list.
+- 2002 – The popularity of tanzanite sees its addition to the modern birthstone list.
 This is the first major change in over 50 years.
 It becomes a December birthstone.

-- 2003 – The Tanzanite Foundation, a non-profit organization, is founded to support the local community and educate consumers on tanzanite.
+- 2003 – The Tanzanite Foundation, a non-profit organization, is established to support the local community and educate consumers on tanzanite.

 - 2017 – Tanzanite celebrates 50 years of popularity!

 In the early 60s, locals were finding scraps of a deep blue crystal throughout the Merelani Foothills of Tanzania.
 Located at the base of Mt.
 Kilimanjaro, no one knew the identity of this strange gemstone.
 Popular tales explain that a Masai tribesman was the first person to discover tanzanite.

 These local discoveries were enough to spur prospectors to action.
 Many would spend long hours inspecting the terrain, searching for a likely source of this blue gem.